 When was the last time you found yourself in a landscape so quiet that the only sounds came from birds?
 Have you ever seen land so vast that the horizon stretched off for 100 miles?
 Eastern Montana is truly Big Sky Country and home to countless dinosaur specimens.
 Finding them, digging them up, and transporting them to the museum takes extraordinary time, energy, and funds.
 Without the physical help and financial aid of interested paying participants, these unique summer programs would not be possible.

 If you are considering joining a dinosaur dig, it is extremely important that you find out if you are participating with a museum or recognized scientific institution.
 In Montana there are many dig opportunities offered by outfits that are in fact commercial collectors.
 These are businesses that legally collect and sell fossils.
-Some of these commercial organizations do work with paleontologists, partner with museums, and have professionally recognized reputations.
-However, many of these businesses say that they collect exclusively for museums or that all of their fossils go to museums.
-Unfortunately this is largely not the case.
-Few museums have the resources to buy these fossils, and many are sold to private collectors; and in turn these fossils can never been seen by the public nor contribute to science.
-Many commercial outfits make twice the money off of guests: guests pay to dig up fossils, and then those fossils are sold.
+Many of these commercial organizations do work with paleontologists, partner with museums, take excellent scientific data, and have professionally recognized reputations.
+However, some of these businesses are less reputable.
+They say that they collect exclusively for museums or that all of their fossils go to museums, but unfortunately this is largely not the case.
+Few museums have the resources to buy these fossils, and many are sold to private collectors; and in turn many of these fossils will never been seen by the public nor contribute to science.
+These less reputable outfits make twice the money off of guests: guests pay to dig up fossils, and then those fossils are sold.
 Alternatively, working with a museum is a far more rewarding experience.
 Often field crews are acknowledged in scientific papers and reports, and more importantly you will be working with scientists directly to collect fossils that will one day go into displays or be the focus of scientific research.
 By working with museums you will literally be contributing to the future success of the scientific discipline of paleontology. (if you have questions about any paleontology institutions or individuals, we strongly urge you to contact the Society of Vertebrate Paleontology at http://vertpaleo.org/)

 Please join the Great Plains Dinosaur Museum’s paleontologist and the Two Medicine Dinosaur Center's paleontologist Dave Trexler for an authentic scientific experience as they continue to discover and uncover dinosaurs and other fossils.
 Dave Trexler, a native Montanan, is a member of the family that discovered “Egg Mountain,” the famous Montanan hillside covered with dinosaur eggs.
 He has a master’s degree in vertebrate paleontology from University of Calgary in Alberta, Canada and is a paleontologist at the Two Medicine Dinosaur Center in Bynum, MT.